Parenting doesn’t come with a manual, but some people seem to have cracked the code.

 3. They embrace failure as a learning opportunity.

-4. They encourage independence.
+4. They encourage independence without abandoning support.

 5. They never skip out on family time.